jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-the same chord in its fundamental jwsUlon.
+_the same chord in its fundamental position_.
 The ideas of Zarlino as to the essential difference between major and minor chords, and the essential unity of any given chord, no matter what its inversion or distribution, were strangled in their birth.
-The one positive g«ain was the possibility of indi- cating all combinations of tones by abbreviations; as, the chord of the sixth by G ; the chord of the sixth and fourth by f ; the chord of the seventh by 7; the chord of the sixth and fifth by f, etc. That the chord of the sixth is an inversion of the common chord, and that of the sixth and fifth an inversion of the chord of the seventh, was not noticed by anybody till 150 years later.
+The one positive gain was the possibility of indi- cating all combinations of tones by abbreviations; as, the chord of the sixth by 6; the chord of the sixth and fourth by 6/4; the chord of the seventh by 7;
+the chord of the sixth and fifth by 6/5, etc. That the chord of the sixth is an inversion of the common chord, and that of the sixth and fifth an inversion of the chord of the seventh, was not noticed by anybody till 150 years later.
 Zarlino's ideas on this matter had, in the meantime, been wholly forgotten.

 After the thoroughbass system got into print, as it did, in the works of some Italian composers, toward the year 1600, it spread like wild-fire all over Europe, and soon supplanted the German tablature to a great extent, because the tablature offered no means of naming chords.
 Reforms and im- provements in theory, too, were forced into the background by the rapid rise of the opera, oratorio and instrumental music, and for more than a century thoroughbass had full sway, wherever there was an organ or harpsichord part to be played, whether in church, theatre or concert-hall.
 The organist or harpsichordist, and for that matter, the player of the theorbo and viol da gamba, had no other written part than a figured bass, from which he was expected to develop a correct polyphonic web of melodies, furnished with melodic ornaments.
 Thus it will be seen that thoroughbass playing was, till past the middle of the last century, a very important art.

-There was no further powerful impulse to a more rational development of theory until 1722, when it camex from Jean Philippe Bameau* a man who also occupies a prominent place in the history of French opera.
-Rameau is to be considered as the man who discovered overtones.
+There was no further powerful impulse to a more rational development of theory until 1722, when it came from _Jean Philippe Rameau_,* a man who also occupies a prominent place in the history of French opera.
+Rameau is to be considered as the man who discovered _overtones_.
 He observed that a sounding string produced not only its fundamental tone, but the twelfth and seventeenth above it, the fifth above the octave and the major third above the double octave.
-In other words, he noticed that tones which had been supposed to be simple were really complex, made up of several tones ; and,
+In other words, he noticed that tones which had been supposed to be simple were really _complex_, made up of several tones; and,

-* " Traits d'harmonic reduite si ses principes naturels."
-Rameac wrote a series of works following out the ideas of this l>ook.
-The series was completed in 1700.
+\* “Traité d’harmonie reduite à ses principes naturels.”
+Rameau wrote a series of works following out the ideas of this book.
+The series was completed in 1760.

 ---